106 plants indexed. Showing 56 matching current filters.

 Bergen auf Rugen wastewater treatment plant serves approximately 59,357 people in Bergen auf Rügen, Mecklenburg-Vorpommern, Germany.
 It is located within 50 km of the Baltic Sea coast.

-Boltenhagen wastewater treatment plant serves the Redewisch area in Mecklenburg-Vorpommern, Germany.
-It treats wastewater for approximately 16,266 people and is located near the Baltic Sea coast.
+Gohren wastewater treatment plant serves the municipality of Göhren in Mecklenburg-Vorpommern, Germany.
+It is located near the Baltic Sea coast and operates under the EU Urban Waste Water Treatment Directive.